 During the planning process members may volunteer to organize a weekend walk.
 The volunteer takes responsibility for planning the walk, meeting place, starting time and lunch arrangements.
 These walks are included in the .

 These weekend walks are usually planned for Saturdays, allowing for a one-off exploration of more distant locations.
 They may be longer than weekday walks and include lunch at a local venue or a BYO picnic.
 Carpooling is an obvious option for weekend walks.

-Over recent years small groups of members have planned their own trips for walking in Wilson’s Promontory, Beechworth, Tasmania, Western Australia, New South Wales, Central Queensland, Lord Howe Island, Slovenia, England and Iceland.
+Over recent years small groups of members have planned their own trips for walking in Wilson’s Promontory, Beechworth, Tasmania, Western Australia, New South Wales, Central Queensland, Lord Howe Island, Slovenia, England, Iceland and Flinders Island.